Yearly Meeting

-Yearly Meeting is a term used by members of the Religious Society of Friends, or Quakers, to refer to an organization composed of constituent meetings or churches within a geographical area.
+Yearly Meeting is an organization composed of constituent meetings or churches of the Religious Society of Friends, or Quakers, within a geographical area.
 The constituent meetings are called Monthly Meetings in most of the world; in England, local congregations are now called Area Meetings, in Australia Monthly Meetings are called Regional Meetings.
 "Monthly" and "Yearly" refer to how often the body meets to make decisions.
 Monthly Meetings may be local congregations that hold regular Meetings for Worship, or may comprise a number of Worship Groups (and equivalent congregations with other designations).
 Depending on the Yearly Meeting organization, there may also be Quarterly Meetings, Half-Yearly Meetings, or Regional Meetings, where a number of local Monthly Meetings come together within a Yearly Meeting.

 There are also parallel Yearly Meetings for young Quakers, Junior Yearly Meetings.

 General description

 Yearly Meeting gatherings are times for Friends from a wide geographical area to come together to worship and to seek God's guidance on decisions and on issues facing Friends in that region.
 Yearly Meetings publish guiding principles, organizational processes, and collected expressions of faith of the constituent Friends.
 These publications are called Faith and Practice, and/or Books of Discipline.